toberoo/protractor-plus/README.md

 **Available Functions**

-	-**Sleep for time or default for 3000ms**
+**Sleep for time or default for 3000ms**

 	sleep(time);

-	-**If element contains text, promise that resolve otherwise promise that rejects.**
+**If element contains text, promise that resolve otherwise promise that rejects.**

 	elementContainsText(element, text)

- 	-**Returns a promise that resolve the element in elements, 'elements.all'.
+ **Returns a promise that resolve the element in elements, 'elements.all'.
 If strict is true, then will check text exactly, otherwise uses a contains.**

 	elementFromText(elements, text, strict)

- 	-**Stall protractor un til element is visible.
+ **Stall protractor un til element is visible.
 Works for element.all as well.
 If no timeout, default to 3000ms**

 	waitFor(element, timeout)

-	-**Like above but invisible.**
+**Like above but invisible.**

 	waitInvisible(element, timeout)